Texas governor drops off migrants outside Harris’s residence in freezing weather

 Temperatures in DC last night were well below freezing and a persistent wind made it an especially dangerous Christmas Eve for the city’s houseless population.

-The two busloads of migrants were reportedly dropped off in front of the Naval Observatory, home to the vice president.
+The three busloads of migrants were reportedly dropped off in front of the Naval Observatory, home to the vice president.
+Originally, they were bound for New York, but diverted because of the weather according to CNN, citing one of the aid groups that arrived to meet the migrants in the dead of night.

+Some services were also provided by the DC Mayor’s office, according to news reports.

 Ms Harris accepted an assignment from President Joe Biden upon taking office to address the level of illegal migration at the southern US border; the issue is a major sore spot for conservatives who argue that the Biden administration is ignoring the crisis.
 In September, the DC Mayor’s office was forced to open a special office to deal specifically with arriving migrants in response to the political stunts launched by Mr Abbott and Mr DeSantis.

 Ms Harris and Mr Biden both have received criticism as well for not visiting the border region and witnessing the state of affairs firsthand.